liamcanon0125/Fifafifa2022/README.md

-- 🏆Hello, thanks for reaching to me🏆
+Hello, thanks for reaching to me
-- 👀 I’m interested in Blockchain
+- I’m interested in Blockchain